Resistance Training With Light Weights For Seniors

 The principle of progressive overload involves gradually increasing the demands placed on the muscles to promote strength gains.
 As seniors progress in their resistance training program, they should aim to increase the weight, repetitions, or sets to continue challenging their muscles.
 This gradual increase in intensity helps prevent plateauing and ensures ongoing improvements in muscle strength and endurance.

-See also Best Protein Powder For Seniors
+See also Best Balance Boards For Seniors

 Proper warm-up and cooldown